 WRONG SIDE = The side that is supposed to be on the inside of the fabric.

-But I also think that you as a sewer should feel artistic freedom here.
+But we also think that you as a sewist should feel artistic freedom here.
 The side that YOU wish to be the visible side of the garment, THAT is its right side.

 It's a common misconception that you need to have an overlocker/serger to sew in knit fabric, you can sew perfectly beautiful items in knit fabric with a sewing machine.
-Here I have gathered some tips for how to succeed when using a sewing machine.
+We've gathered our best tips for how to succeed when sewing knits with a sewing machine.

 A sewing pattern from Threads by Caroline is made to be easy to understand, fun and inspiring.
-I use nice and clear pictures that show each step in sewing, together with explanatory texts.
+We use nice and clear pictures that show each step in sewing, together with explanatory texts.